biermanr/Download_SRA_FASTQ_Benchmarks/README.md

 - [aws, fasterq-dump](scripts/aws_and_fasterqdump.bash) which directly downloads the .sra file from aws instead of using prefetch
 - [fasterq-dump only](scripts/fasterqdump_only.bash) which is running fasterq-dump without prefetch of aws.
     - This is explicitly NOT recommened by NCBI
+- [fastq-dump only](scripts/fastqdump_only.bash) which is just running fastq-dump for comparison.

 Table of timings in seconds for getting paired end fastq's for [SRR32596108](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR32596108&display=metadata)